 CEUg:

-During a 3-year registration period, a Registered Soil Scientist must complete at least 45 CEUg credits.
+During a three-year registration period, a Registered Soil Scientist must complete at least 45 CEUg credits.
 One CEUg credit is equivalent to approximately one hour of activity.
 There are five kinds of CEUg credits.
 The kinds and maximum credits for each kind are listed below.
 The activities listed after each upper case letters in the outline below are examples; similar activities may be included:

 1. Professional Meetings Attended (not including presentations - see #5 for presentations), no maximum CEUg credits: